elf-alchemist/masterpack/README.md

 # Instructions

+To get started, extract the contents of `masterpack-v0.4.0-windows.zip`, onto any folder.
+Keeping in mind, that the internal `data.zip` file must be present and NOT extracted.

-In order to use this script correctly you will need the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):
+In order to use this script you will need the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):

 - Ultimate Doom, `DOOM.WAD`
-- Doom II: Hell on Earth, `DOOM2.WAD`
 - TNT: Evilution, `TNT.WAD`
 - All 20 of the Master Levels for Doom II:
 	- Inferno